Kazushi Sakuraba vs. Royce Gracie: Reception

+Steroids results

 On 14 June, the CSAC revealed Gracie had tested positive for the anabolic steroid Nandrolone, a performance enhancing drug banned in all professional sports, in his pre and postfight drug tests.
 While Nandrolone occurs naturally in the human body in amounts between 2 ng/mL and 6 ng/mL, both of Gracie's samples provided a level of over 50 ng/mL, ruling out the possibility of a false positive.
 He was suspended for 12 months after the date of the match and fined with $2,500, the maximum penalty allowable in California.
 Gracie pleaded ignorance and claimed he had not increased any mass for the match, but this was contradicted by observation and an official ESPN article about their official weights.
 Unlike most MMA promotions in American ground, Dynamite!! could not legally overturn the result of the match due to an infraction, so Royce's victory was kept in his record.
 Nevertheless, the revelation impacted even more negatively on the sport's perception of the Brazilian fighter and his achievement, eventually becoming one of the top steroid scandals in MMA history.
 Carlos Matallanas from El Confidencial wrote: "what may have been the definitive redemption of the Gracies turned out another taint, this time indelible, in the honor of their family".